onewelcome/ios-example-app/docs/public/1Interface.md

 Closes inAppBrowser.

 ### enrollForMobileAuthentication(router, scopes)
-Enrolls the currently connected device for mobile push authentication.
+Enrolls currently connected device for mobile push authentication.

 **Param** `router` - Object that can handle page transition for the outcome of the action.
 Should at least implement the following methods:
   - `enrollmentSuccess` - enrollment success
-  - `error` - generic enrollment error handler
+  - `error` - indicated general enrollment error
   - `errorAuthenticationError` - failed to authenticate the user for enrollment
   - `errorDeviceAlreadyEnrolled` -  the device is already enrolled
   - `errorInvalidClientCredentials` - provided client credentials are invalid